snehccurry/Workspace-Manager/README.md

-I'd like to thank @JariPennanen https://github.com/Ciantic
+A great thanks to @JariPennanen https://github.com/Ciantic for the dll, and his project VirtualDesktopAccessor written in Rust.